 As Lightspeed grew from an idea to a publicly traded company with over two thousand employees, I was forced to grow with it.
 Year by year, I redefined my role, developing from a programmer into a leader.
 It was uncomfortable but necessary for the company’s development, and it will be even more crucial as we enter our next period of intensive growth.
 I believe every leader at Lightspeed needs to embrace a growth mindset and nurture it among employees.

-I’m a firm believer that the job of a leader is to develop leaders, who set the tone and define the work culture at a company, so joining a cohort and taking part in discussions was super important to me.
+I’m a firm believer that the job of a leader is to develop leaders, who set the tone and define the work culture at a company, so joining the program and taking part in discussions was super important to me.
 Listening and learning never stop, even when you’re the CEO.

 “The job of a leader is to develop leaders.”